rives-io/riv/docs/developing-cartridges.md

 ## Creating your first cartridge

 Now with the SDK installed,
-lets get back to the `hello.c` example and actually turn it into a cartridge.
+let's get back to the `hello.c` example and actually turn it into a cartridge.

 Every cartridge must have an *entrypoint* to actually run, first let create a shell script file named `0-entry.sh`: